javlonsodikov/aweber/README.md

 2. Configure config.php

-//List in awber website.
+List in awber website.
 Subscribers will be imported in this list
 ```
 $listname="List Group";
 ```
-//Your Awber username
+Your Awber username
 ```
 $username = "";
 ```
-//Your Awber password
+Your Awber password
 ```
 $password = "";
 ```
-//If you will set it true more verbose data will be printed to your screen
+If you will set it true more verbose data will be printed to your screen
 $debug = true or false;

 3. Put your *.csv files to "csv" folder.
 After importing they will be moved to "imported" folder